TimothyYe/godns/README.md

 If you set both `ip_url` and `ip_interface`, it first tries to get an IP address online, and if not succeed, gets an IP address from the interface as a fallback.

-Note that IPv6 address will be ignored currently.

 ### Email notification support